 In 2010 LBS asked Music & Management to provide a series of jazz events for their Senior Executive Development Program, focusing on the special skills required to be a successful jazz musician - flexibility, speed of response, improvising within minimal structures, alternating between 'soloing' and 'supporting' roles, accommodating of errors and rotating leadership.

 Yorkshire Water est une société d'approvisionnement en eau et de traitement desservant le West Yorkshire, le South Yorkshire, l'East Riding of Yorkshire et une partie du North Lincolnshire.

 En 2008, Dominic Alldis de Music & Management était invité à s'adresser aux cadres supérieurs et aux clients lors de leur conférence intitulée "Orchestrating Change", qui comprenait des discussions sur le leadership et l'orchestre, l'improvisation dans les contraintes et un atelier de percussions interactif.

-Sit within an orchestra, listen to a symphony and engage in an interactive discussion about leadership, collaboration and diversity…
+Sit within a live orchestra, enjoy a performance and engage in an interactive discussion about leadership, collaboration, listening and trust…

-Contrast a classical and jazz approach to corporate culture and how to balance strategic alignment with creative independence…
+Compare a classical and jazz approach to business and discuss how to balance strategic alighment with creative independence...

-Hear a conductor and jazz musician talk about musical leadership, teamwork and innovation as a metaphor for the world of business...
+Hear a conductor and jazz musician talk about leadership, teamwork and innovation using music as a metaphor for the world of business...